-There is one supermarket, in the western sense of the word, way out in Gurgaon but there are plenty of smaller shops importing goods which call themselves supermarkets.
+There are not many supermarkets, in the western sense of the word but there are plenty of smaller shops importing goods which call themselves supermarkets.
 Many accept credit cards.
 These are wonderful tiny treasure troves of goods where you will suddenly come across Tesco’s brown sugar or something equally surprising.
 Prices are more than you would pay at home but not too silly.
 A lot of these stores will deliver to your home.
 Most things can be found here but if you have that special biscuit, breakfast cereal or whatever that you can’t live without, load up in your suitcase on home visits.

 Alcohol is controlled by the government and sold at dodgy government liquor stores.
 Beer, spirits and Indian wine can be bought there.
 Indian wine gets a bad press.
 The Sula brand is not great, but OK.
 There is a black-market of imported wines, available at a premium from some of the grocery stores stocking imported goods.
 Don’t shout about it, just ask quietly at the cash desk.
 Of course, diplomatic access to any of the commissary shops makes life easy for access to alcohol and other grocery lines.